 4. Chat with your teacher.

-Here are a list of questions, excerpted from my book Every Bite Is Divine, (p 140), that will help you get to know your teacher better:
+Here is a list of questions, excerpted from my book Every Bite Is Divine, (p 140), that will help you get to know your teacher better:

 5. If the first match doesn’t work, try try again.